catzy007/catzy007.github.io/posts/2023-05-30-running-large-language-model-locally/content.md

 llama.cpp is written in C++ instead of usual python.
 It also uses tensor library called [GGML](https://github.com/ggerganov/ggml).
-As a word of warning, llama.cpp is have change their quantization format multiple times and sometimes previous quantization format no longer work and need to be re-quantized.
+As a word of warning, llama.cpp have change their quantization format multiple times and sometimes previous quantization format no longer work and need to be re-quantized.